Dedicated Pet Parents Hope to Beat the Odds at AVCC

 March 26, 2020

-Kelly the Maltese Undergoes Chemotherapy at Advanced Veterinary Care Center in Davie
+Kelly the Maltese Undergoes Chemotherapy at The Cancer Center at AVCC in Davie

 Susie and her husband Lance met with Dr. Sindy Piscoya, board certified veterinary oncologist at AVCC.
 “Dr. Piscoya is so sweet,” says Susie.
 “She just patiently sits and talks to you and goes over everything and answers all your questions.
 She’s so wonderful!”